 Whether you use an old-school paper calendar on the fridge or one of the slick apps designed for families on the go, get everybody’s schedule in one place so that both parents can access it easily.

-Do you have a tried and true way to get your household back-to-school ready?
+Do you have a tried and true back to school home organization tip?
 Tell us about it.